Srinivaskarthikputlur/DockerK8SLabs/Container/Trusted-Images/README.md

 # **Trusted Images**

+---

-### *Ensuring the integrity and the publisher of all the data a system operates on with content-trust*
+> #### Ensuring the integrity and the publisher of all the data a system operates on with content-trust

 ### **Lab Image : `Containers`**